Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Credit Inquiry?

-A credit inquiry is when you or an organization requests access to the information included in your credit report.
+A credit inquiry happens when an organization or individual requests access to your credit report.
 You can request a copy of your own credit report to help keep track of your credit history and help manage your credit.
 An organization can request a copy of your credit report to help them make decisions about you and your creditworthiness.

 Who Can Pull My Credit Report?